Sheppsu/osu-wiki/news/2025/2025-08-19-capture-the-achievement-2-concludes.md

     </p>
 </div>

-Dragon made several achievements with interesting wordplay, and **INSERT COIN** was liked by many.
+[Dragon20942](https://osu.ppy.sh/users/6147964) made several achievements with interesting wordplay, and **INSERT COIN** was liked by many.
 I also recommend checking out **Perpertually Anxious** and **Ball Load Error** on the [achievements page](https://cta.sheppsu.me/iterations/2/achievements).
-I'll let Dragon take it away from here:
+I'll let [Dragon20942](https://osu.ppy.sh/users/6147964) take it away from here:

 > INSERT COIN was really a team effort, and an achievement that was particularly fun for me because of that.
 Rather than any one of us solo generating a concept, we iterated between different parties in a way that suited our individual strengths.
 The final idea felt polished and compelling too!
 The process went something like this:
->    1. I floated the idea of the mods spelling something - Danny had also thought of this,
+>    1. I floated the idea of the mods spelling something - [Daanny](https://osu.ppy.sh/users/7183087) had also thought of this
->    2. I asked about a canonical mod order - Yandax found it and also generated a list of possible words we could spell out,
+>    2. I asked about a canonical mod order - [yandax](https://osu.ppy.sh/users/17465623) found it and also generated a list of possible words we could spell out
->    3. We brainstormed and found a few words/maps to try (like SODA and DANS),
+>    3. We brainstormed and found a few words/maps to try (like SODA and DANS)
->    4. I suggested COIN and Insert Coin mapsets,
+>    4. I suggested COIN and Insert Coin mapsets
->    5. Yandax playtested the COIN mod combination,
+>    5. [yandax](https://osu.ppy.sh/users/17465623) playtested the COIN mod combination
->    6. Danny and I tuned the final difficulty/polish:
+>    6. [Daanny](https://osu.ppy.sh/users/7183087) and I tuned the final difficulty/polish:
->        - Redundant title/description highlights the idea that there are 2 conceptual "COINs" and the repetition evokes the idea of the prompt flashing on an arcade cabinet,
+>        - Redundant title/description highlights the idea that there are 2 conceptual "COINs" and the repetition evokes the idea of the prompt flashing on an arcade cabinet
->        - COIN should be capitalized since it refers to a mod abbreviation,
+>        - COIN should be capitalized since it refers to a mod abbreviation
 >        - INSERT being capitalized helps further underscore the retro/arcade theming while adding some obfuscation for the idea of COIN referring to mods
 >
 > Thank you to everyone who took a crack at it - I'm glad people enjoyed :3